Parks and open spaces

 Most areas of grass along the outer ring road will receive one cut early in the growing season in April, and one cut late in the season, in October.
 There will be additional cuts around the roadside or pathways, and larger areas will have pathways cut through.

-Highway verges on Anstey Lane, Blackbird Road, Buckminster Road, Saffron Lane, Melton Road, (Humberstone Drive to Checketts Road) will be cut 10 times a year instead of the current 14 cuts and Welford Road will receive 5 cuts.
+Highway verges on Anstey Lane, Blackbird Road, Buckminster Road, Saffron Lane, Melton Road, (Humberstone Drive to Checketts Road) will be cut 10 times a year instead of the current 14 cuts and Welford Road will receive five cuts.

 Grass areas on Evington Park will be cut at different frequencies to allow comparison on the different management regimes, and on Victoria Park, two areas will be selected to be cut at 5 and 10 cuts per annum to allow further comparison.

 Changes to the pruning of shrubs will also be trialled.
-Those on Bennion Road, King Richard's Road (Fosse Road North to Hinckley Road, Kirby Road area) and Palmerston Way will be cut once a year instead of 2 cuts per year.
+Those on Bennion Road, King Richard's Road (Fosse Road North to Hinckley Road, Kirby Road area) and Palmerston Way will be cut once a year instead of two cuts per year.